Dynamical symmetries of the anisotropic oscillator: Conserved quantities

-The individual mechanical energies in the two spatial directions are obtained as \(E_1 = (\mathcal{I}_0 + \mathcal{I}_3)/2\) and \(E_2 = (\mathcal{I}_0 - \mathcal{I}_3)/2\).
-The quantities \(\mathcal{I}_1\) and \(\mathcal{I}_2\) can be viewed as the generalized Fradkin tensor and generalized angular momentum respectively, although they bear very little resemblance to \(I_1\) and \(I_2\) of the isotropic oscillator.
-Nevertheless, one finds that the anisotropic oscillator has the same number of conserved quantities as the isotropic one, as was also discussed in \cite{ANISO} (see further \cite{an1,an2,an3}), and therefore it is a maximally superintegrable system.
+The individual mechanical energies in the two spatial directions (in units of $\omega_0$) are obtained as $E_1 = (\mathcal{I}_0 + \mathcal{I}_3)/2$ and $E_2 = (\mathcal{I}_0 - \mathcal{I}_3)/2$.
+The quantities $\mathcal{I}_1$ and $\mathcal{I}_2$ can be viewed as the generalized Fradkin tensor and generalized angular momentum, respectively, although they bear very little resemblance to $I_1$ and $I_2$ of the isotropic oscillator.
+Nevertheless, one finds that the anisotropic oscillator has the same number of conserved quantities as the isotropic one, as was also discussed in \cite{ANISO} (see further \cite{an1,an2,an3}), and therefore it is a maximally superintegrable system (see Appendix \ref{add} for clarification).
 A generalization to a higher number of dimensions can be performed straightforwardly, and we do not discuss the issue here.